-- 6. Faculty members who serve as members of a Tenure Review Committee receive one (1) quarter unit of professional growth activity and a Tenure Review Committee Chair receives two (2) quarter units of professional growth activity for the completion of regular and continuous service in each designated phase of the tenure review process.
-These units of professional growth activity apply under Article 38.4.3 and/or professional growth activity 1.3 of Appendix A of the Agreement (Article 6A.4.7.)
-Alternatively, instead of receiving professional growth activity units, the faculty member may use tenure review committee service as special service for the Professional Achievement Award under Article 38.5. - 7.
-A Tenure Review Coordinator is appointed for a two-year renewable term by the President of each campus, with the concurrence of the Faculty Association and the appropriate campus Academic Senate, to coordinate all Tenure Review activities including training and implementation of the timelines.
-In addition, the Tenure Review Coordinator assists the candidate in understanding the tenure review process and/or resolving concerns he or she may have about the procedures or membership of the tenure review committee.
-The Tenure Review Coordinator position is a "special assignment" under Article 25.
-(Article 6A.2.1.)
+- c.
+In no case shall any member of the Tenure Review Committee also serve as a formal or informal mentor to the Candidate nor shall any faculty member of the committee serve as supervisor to the candidate (6A.4.1). - 3.
+Faculty members who serve as members of a Tenure Review Committee receive one (1) quarter unit of Professional Growth Activity and a Tenure Review Committee Chair receives two (2) quarter units of Professional Growth Activity for the completion of regular and continuous service in accordance with the established timelines in each designated phase of the tenure review process (6A.4.7). - a.
+To facilitate the documentation of each phase of committee service, the Chair of each Tenure Review Committee will send a list of faculty members who completed their committee responsibilities in a timely manner to the Tenure Review Coordinator at the completion of each phase.
+The Tenure Review Coordinator will then provide documentation for each committee member to use as proof of PGA or college service for PAA. - 4.
+A Tenure Review Coordinator is appointed for a three-year renewable term by the President of each campus, with the concurrence of the Faculty Association and the appropriate campus Academic Senate, to coordinate all Tenure Review activities.
+In addition, the Tenure Review Coordinator assists the candidate in understanding the tenure review process and/or resolving concerns they may have about the procedures or membership of the tenure review committee.
+The Tenure Review Coordinator position is a "special assignment" under Article 25 (6A.2.1).